 Behavioural expectations and responses to challenging behaviour

-A Student Engagement Policy should detail the shared school community expectations for behaviour and the consequences and sctions to be taken when these are not met.
+Am engagement policy should detail the shared school community expectations for behaviour and the consequences and sctions to be taken when these are not met.
 These actions should include both support measures and disciplinary measures.

 Disciplinary measures should be considered as part of a staged response to challenging behaviour and used in combination with other engagement and support strategies to address the range of factors that may have contributed to the student's behaviour.
 For more information, see:

-Responding to Challenging Behaviour
+Responding to challenging behaviour

 Disciplinary measures should retain the dignity of the student and measures that exclude a student from learning should be avoided where possible.
 By applying fair and consistent discipline policies that are collectively agreed on and consistently enforced the school can increase the likelihood that student connection to the school is maintained.
 For more information on disciplinary measures including suspension and expulsion procedures, see:

-Evaluating and updating the Student Engagement Policy
+Evaluating and updating the policy

-A Student Engagement Policy should be treated as a living document.
+An engagement policy should be treated as a living document.

 Regular monitoring of a school’s progress and evaluation of the effectiveness of the engagement strategies will help guide adjustments where needed.